spawnmarvel/azure-ansibel/README.md

 ansible-playbook run_cmd.yml

-# Create a vm, no parma, plain file
+# Create a vm, no paramter, all in the file.
-ansible-playbook main.yml
+ansible-playbook create-vm/main.yml

 # Connect to it
 ssh username@<ip_address-remote> -i /home/username/.ssh/id_rsa

 ```
 Vars and parameters